libapps/libapps-mirror/nassh/doc/FAQ.md

   this.
 It will also disable "real" bold characters, using only bright colors to indicate bold.

+### Which fonts are supported?

+  The following fonts are loaded automatically as web fonts with Secure Shell.
+  * Cousine
+  * Inconsolata
+  * Roboto Mono
+  * Source Code Pro

+  In addition, Powerline symbol fonts are bundled and loaded as web fonts for:
+  * Powerline For Cousine
+  * Powerline For Inconsolata
+  * Powerline For Noto Sans Mono
+  * Powerline For Roboto Mono
+  * Powerline For Source Code Pro

+  You can also specify other fonts if they are installed on your system.

 ### How do I change the default font size?